anupamsaikia/TBeam-Lora-MQTT-gateway/README.md

 # TBeam-Lora-MQTT-gateway
-A single channel LoRa gateway using MQTT to forward Lora messages
+A single channel ESP32 LoRa gateway.
+Uses MQTT to send/receive Lora packets.

 I used this code to perform LoRa range testing using two TTGO T-Beam boards